HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md

 - An MHS account and access to the [MHS portal](https://my.hcltechsw.com/){target="_blank"}.
 - A valid [HCL DX Cloud Native 9.5 (Tier 1 – 7)](https://www.hcltechsw.com/wps/wcm/connect/61f40a7e-d2ca-42d4-b24c-d5adfd4fe54d/HCL+Digital+Experience+Cloud+Native+v9.5.pdf?MOD=AJPERES&CONVERT_TO=url&CACHEID=ROOTWORKSPACE-61f40a7e-d2ca-42d4-b24c-d5adfd4fe54d-n-MmIad){target="_blank"} offering part purchased and issued by the HCL Software licensing team.
-- Your DX Cloud Native 9.5 (Tier 1 – 7) entitlements are mapped to your My HCLSoftware portal instances.
+- Your DX Cloud Native 9.5 (Tier 1 – 7) entitlements are mapped to your MHS portal instances.
 - A plan to deploy or update to [HCL DX 9.5 Container Update CF226](../../../../whatsnew/cf20/newcf226.md) or to a later release, if you are currently using a prior version.
 - An instance deployment.
 To create an instance deployment, refer to the steps in [Creating an MHS deployment instance](#creating-an-mhs-deployment-instance) in the MHS portal.